knpwrs/knpwrs.github.io/about.md

   application development solution targeted at non-technical users.
 * Worked with an agile scrum process using Rational Team Concert to manage tasks.
-* Worked with several technologies including Java, JavaScript / Dojo, and HTML5.
+* Worked with several technologies including Java, JavaScript, and HTML5.
 * Project features an intuitive drag and drop interface which allows non-technical users to create their own applications out of functional building blocks.